EM8824: Liturgy, Worship and Spirituality

 through Jesus Christ our Lord.

-Our opening prayer is the collect of Sunday next, the Sixteenth Sunday after Trinity.
+Our opening prayer is the collect of Sunday of last week [15 September 2013], the Sixteenth Sunday after Trinity.
 It talks about both perception and knowledge.
 And this module on liturgy, worship and spirituality is about both knowledge and perception.

 In our first hour, I hope we can have: